 UNAMA is a political mission that provides political good offices in Afghanistan; works with and supports the government; supports the process of peace and reconciliation; monitors and promotes human rights and the protection of civilians in armed conflict; promotes good governance; and encourages regional cooperation.

 UNAMA maintains a permanent and extensive field presence across Afghanistan, as well as liaison offices in Pakistan and Iran.
-The Mission has more than 1,500 staff - comprised of around 1,150 Afghan nationals, 350 international staff and 75 UN Volunteers.
-(Note: Figures from beginning 2017.)
+The Mission has more than 1,300 staff - comprised of 1,041 Afghan nationals and 347 international staff.
+(Note: Figures from January 2018.)